viniciusdacal/redux-arc/README.md

   done(action, error, response);
 ```

-A policy must have an applyPoint attribute, so:
+A policy must have an **applyPoint** attribute, as the follow:

 ```js
 policy.applyPoint = 'beforeRequest' // (beforeRequest, onResponse)
 ```

-You can imagine, in the cases your policy has an applyPoint `'beforeRequest'`, you would only have access to  `action` object, unless another policy create and  `error` or `response` in the ``beforeRequest` chain.
+You can imagine, in the cases your policy has an applyPoint `'beforeRequest'`, you would only have access to  `action` object, unless another policy created an  `error` or `response` in the ``beforeRequest` chain.

-To use a policy, you do as the follow:
+To use a policy, you must do as the follow:

 ```js
 import { createApiActions, policies } from 'redux-arc';